IBM/BluePic/README.md

 brew install curl
 ```

-If you are using Linux as your development platform, you can find full details on how to set up your environment for building Kitura-based applications at [Getting started with Kitura](https://github.com/IBM-Swift/Kitura).
+If you would like to use Linux as your development platform for the Kitura server component, see [Compile and test your code on macOS and Linux](http://www.kitura.io/en/starter/leveragedocker.html) for details on how to leverage Docker on your macOS system.

 ### 2. Clone the BluePic Git repository
 Execute the following command to clone the Git repository: